 16. Embrace the future

-Artificial Intelligence (AI) looks set to revolutionise the way we focus cameras, and the Canon EOS R3 is a good example.
-This camera allows you to select an AF point, or a subject to track, just by looking at it.
-Thousands of images are being used to ‘teach’ cameras what the real world looks like, and how things move in it.
-(Another good example is the Sony Alpha 7R V which has been ‘taught’ to tell the difference between humans, vehicles and animals – it even has an Insect Eye Autofocus option!)
+Artificial Intelligence (AI) is revolutionising the way we focus cameras; the Canon EOS R3 is one example.
+This camera allows you to select an AF point, or a subject to track, just by looking at it, known as eye-tracking.
+All the major brands now have models which have been ‘taught’ to tell the difference between humans, vehicles and animals.
+The Sony Alpha 7R V even has an Insect Eye Autofocus option.

 If you’re shooting a focus stack, it’s important the lighting, composition and exposure remain consistent.
 If the sun suddenly appears from behind a cloud and illuminates your subject, for example, it might lead to inconsistencies that are hard to fix later.
 To prevent this, shoot in overcast conditions, where possible.